fracz/code-quality-benchmark/README.md

-# Code Quality Benchmark
+# Source Code Quality Benchmark

-This repository contains 645 examples of better and worse code for testing of you source code quality metrics.
+This repository contains 645 examples of better and worse Java code for testing of you source code quality metrics.

 This set is a result of experiment conducted with the platform